Ninth European Parliament: Von der Leyen Commission Confirmation

-Rejected candidates

 Council presidency

 The Council of the European Union (Council) is one of three EU institutions involved in the EU lawmaking process.
 It is the de facto upper house of the EU legislature, the European Parliament being the lower house, with an equal role in the ordinary legislative procedure.
 The Council consists of ministerial representatives from member states' national governments.
 Votes are decided by qualified majority (55% of member states and 65% of EU population).

-Every six months, a new EU member state takes over the presidency of the Council.
+Every six months, a new EU member state takes over the presidency of the council.
 As presiding country, it organises Council meetings (with the help of Secretariat General) and decides on their agendas.
 These agendas are prepared in cooperation with other two member states that are part of each trio, which form common policy agendas over their 18-month period.